 This course is an introduction to empirical finance with a focus on selected topics and econometric methods.
-The course will cover time-series and cross-sectional properties of asset returns, event studies, empirical tests of asset pricing models and other topics time permitting.
-The interplay between asset pricing theories, statistical assumptions and relevant econometric techniques is explored in the context of published empirical work, including classical papers as well as current research.
+The course will cover time-series and cross-sectional properties of asset returns, empirical tests of asset pricing models and other topics time permitting.
+The interplay between asset pricing theories, statistical assumptions and relevant econometric techniques is explored in the context of published empirical work, including classical papers as well as a more recent research.

-Prerequisites: Finance 911; Economics 705 Co-requisites: Economics 706
+Prerequisites: Finance 911

+Co-requisites: First-year course in econometrics